-When IN/OUT points are set and a clip is saved, the system automatically write-protects a user definable length of material before and after the IN/OUT points respectively.
+When IN/OUT points are set and a clip is saved, the system automatically writeprotects a user definable length of material before and after the IN/OUT points respectively.
 These are referred to as the guardbands.
-Their duration can be set in the Setup menu under "Guardbands" (page 2, F2) as required.
+Their duration can be set with the Default clip duration parameter in the Operational Setup menu (p.2.2 F2) as required.